Mitchell Tenpenny: Music career

 Tenpenny released his debut album, titled Black Crow, in 2015.
 A track, "Canes Creek", featured the bluegrass band The SteelDrivers.
 His debut single was the title track of the album, "Black Crow".
 In his early songwriting career, he wrote a number of songs with artists such as Nick Fradiani; an early success is the Top 10 song he co-wrote "If the Boot Fits", recorded by Granger Smith.
 He signed a publishing deal with Sony ATV Music Publishing Nashville, and was involved in the documentary film The Voyage in 2014.
 He was signed to a newly formed Riser Records in 2016.

 In July 2017, Tenpenny released an EP, Linden Ave, named after the street where his grandmother Donna Hilley used to live.
 The EP charted at No. 10 on Billboard's Independent Albums chart, No. 6 in Heatseekers Albums, and No. 12 in Country Album Sales, with 2,100 copies sold in its first week.

 In January 2018, Tenpenny entered into a joint venture with Riser House/Columbia Nashville and released a self-titled EP on February 23, featuring a new single "Drunk Me".

 He released his second album and full-length major label debut album titled Telling All My Secrets on December 14, 2018.
 It debuted at No. 5 on Billboards Top Country Albums chart, and No. 53 on Billboard 200, after accruing 20,000 album equivalent units in its first week.

 Personal life

 Tenpenny has been in a long-term relationship with fellow country singer Meghan Patrick.
 On November 24, 2021, the two got engaged in the bar where they first met.
 Tenpenny and Patrick married on October 23, 2022.
+On April 4, 2026, the couple announced that they were expecting their first child together.
+On September 8, 2026, they announced the birth of their daughter.